 The Board ensures that the financial statements are prepared in accordance with applicable approved Financial Reporting Standards and the provisions of the Companies Act 2016 so as to give a true and fair view of the financial position and state of affairs of the Group and the Company.

 The Company’s practice is to announce to Bursa Securities its quarterly financial results as early as possible within two months after the end of each quarterly financial period.

-In the case of Non-Executive Directors, the level of remuneration reflects the contribution and level of responsibilities undertaken by the particular Non-Executive Director.
-Non-Executive Directors will be paid a basic fee as remuneration and for their attendances at meetings.
-The fee which is subject to the approval of the shareholders, shall be fixed in sum and not be commission or on percentage of profits/revenue.
+All Board Members will be paid a fee as remuneration.
+Directors’ fees which are subject to the approval of the shareholders, shall be fixed in sum and not be commission or on percentage of profits and revenue.

 The Board shall assess the training needs of the Directors from time to time.

 Company Secretary, Internal and External Auditors may brief the Board on changes in the legislative, regulatory or industry framework which impact the Company.
 However, such briefings are not a substitute for the director trainings for seeking continuous knowledge of the changes in the market regulations.